 Thus we have chosen our solar panel.
 We will check if its dimensions add up us where we want to use.

-If we stick to the roof the cheapest option is paste.
+If we stick to the roof the cheapest option is a paste.
 Not all the silicones are valid not need a from cracking with the sun and heat resistant.
 The best option is the MS polymer, once glued in place need to start it to release.
-This polymer can be easily purchased at any DIY retailers or construction.
+This polymer can be easily purchased at any DIY retailer or construction.
 You can choose to paste guides and fix the panel with some stops.
 This option will allow us to change the panel if they were necessary.
 Prepared accessories sold for some models of solar modules.
 This can also be a good choice.

 Chosen as the appropriate solar panel to our desired voltage and power we have to choose a regulator or solar charger suitable.

 That said remains to determine a suitable solar controller for our panel.
-We know this is 12V and power is 140W, we will know the maximum current that can generate to know what model is not suitable regulator.
+We know this is 12V and power is 140W, we will know the maximum current that can generate to know what model is not a suitable regulator.